ManticoreGamesInc/platform-documentation/src/references/party_system.md

 ## Overview

 The **Party System** allows players to form groups that move through the Multiverse together, joining the same server instance of any game with sufficient player count.
-Creators have access to whether a player in their game is part of a party, and whether or not they are the leader of that party, to customize the
+Creators have access to whether a player in their game is part of a party, and whether or not they are the leader of that party, to customize the name and description.

 A party has a leader that can move all the members of a party to the same instance of a any game.